-Grand Canyon University has been accredited by the Higher Learning Commission (HLC) since 1968.
+Grand Canyon University (GCU) has been accredited by the Higher Learning Commission (HLC) since 1968.
 GCU is also authorized in Arizona by the Arizona State Board for Private Postsecondary Education.
-Accreditations speak to the quality of the University and its academic programs and can represent acknowledgment by peer institutions of meeting set criteria or standards.
+Accreditations speak to the quality of the university and its academic programs and can represent acknowledgment by peer institutions of meeting set criteria or standards.

 Accreditation is a peer review of the rigor and quality of a higher education institution and the programs it offers.
 A university’s accreditation assists multiple constituents including:

-Regional Accreditation: The Higher Learning Commission
+Institutional Accreditation: The Higher Learning Commission

-The Higher Learning Commission (HLC) accredits GCU as a postsecondary institution.
+The HLC was established in 1895 as an accreditor of post-secondary degree granting institutions in the North Central region, totaling 19 states.
 The HLC and its predecessor have accredited GCU continually since 1968.
-In 2017, Grand Canyon University’s accreditation was reaffirmed by the HLC after a comprehensive review of the institution’s mission; integrity, ethical, and responsible conduct; teaching and learning quality, resources, support, evaluation and improvement; and finances, planning, and institutional effectiveness.
+In 2017, GCU's accreditation was reaffirmed by the HLC after a comprehensive review of the institution’s mission; integrity, ethical and responsible conduct; teaching and learning quality, resources, support, evaluation and improvement; and finances, planning and institutional effectiveness.
 The HLC is recognized by the U.S. Department of Education (ED) and by the Council for Higher Education Accreditation (CHEA).

 To be accredited by the HLC, GCU voluntarily submits to a peer review to ensure the University meets the Higher Learning Commission’s standards.
 The areas examined by the HLC peer reviews include: